How To Get More Bang For Your Swipe! 29 Comments

 So, it’s clear that Tara enjoys cash back and as a result, rotates different credit cards for different purchases to earn the most cash.
 However, it’s important to do this properly as well.
 Having so many credit cards can cause confusion when it comes time to pay back everything and do it in time.
 It’s also easier to lose track and spend more than you can afford to pay back in a given month.
 Now, I do have to agree that using different credit cards for different purchases is the best way to earn more for your purchases, it is dangerous.
 Here’s how to be careful about it…

 Choose The Credit Cards That Fit You – When shopping around for a few different rewards cards to build a strategy upon, don’t just go applying for the first 2 or 3 credit cards you see.
 It’s important to compare your options and make sure that using the card will be beneficial to you and the rewards won’t go untouched.
-For instance, if you don’t like to fly, you have to reason to apply for a miles rewards credit card!
+For instance, if you don’t like to fly, you have to reason to apply for an airline miles credit card!
 When you compare, you should pay close attention to these key factors…

 - Annual Fee – Some rewards credit cards have astronomical annual fees while others don’t have any annual fees.
 To get the most bang for your buck, choose a card or two that you pay very little if not nothing annually to have.